 My wife and I like to call it “The Infinite Circle of ‘Why?’”
-It’s when your child is in that phase where their response to literally every single answer you have for them is, “Why?”
+It’s when your child is in that phase where his response to literally every single answer you have for him is, “Why?”
 The following is a somewhat typical exchange I had with my daughter, Madeline, a couple years ago when she and I got trapped in this familial phenomenon.

 Madeline: “Daddy, why do you have to go to work today?”